Health Sciences (PhD Program)

 If students are required to take additional courses to address deficiencies within their area of concentration, they may select courses from relevant course offerings within the UNBC programs, or from other accredited graduate programs in other post-secondary institutions.
 In addition, students normally conduct some exploratory research in their area of concentration.
 Students in their second and third years are expected to present on their area of concentration to the interdisciplinary seminar series as an exercise in communicating their research field to a more general audience.

 At the end of their coursework, PhD students normally take a qualifying exam consisting of written and oral components.
-The general part of the exam should demonstrate the student’s ability to synthesize and extrapolate from the core interdisciplinary materials presented in the seminar program.
+The general part of the exam should demonstrate the student’s ability to synthesize and extrapolate from the core interdisciplinary materials presented in the seminar courses.
 The specialty part of the exam assesses the student’s background knowledge and familiarity with the theory and methodology associated with their dissertation topic.
 Students normally take the qualifying exam upon completion of the 12 credit hours of required core courses.

 Once coursework is complete, students work towards finalizing a dissertation proposal, which should demonstrate academic rigour and be of publishable quality.
 Students are expected to present the dissertation proposal before their committee, and to demonstrate their knowledge within their area of concentration.
 Normally, this defense is scheduled either at the end of the third semester or at the beginning of the fourth semester of study.